sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 **[sdk install maven][0315]**

-The you can use the following command to create a maven project:
+Then you can use the following command line(s) to create a maven project:

 ```bash
 mvn archetype:generate \